What causes spinal stenosis?

 Spinal stenosis is a degenerative spine condition that refers to the gradual narrowing of the spinal canal in the spinal column.
-This condition is usually a result of the gradual deterioration of the spinal anatomy, although it may also be accelerated or worsened by a back or neck injury.
-The mere presence of spinal stenosis isn’t necessarily symptomatic – in fact, many people may have spinal stenosis without knowing it – but should the stenosis result in nerve compression, painful symptoms can appear and cause chronic issues that can take you away from the activities and people you love.
+This condition is usually a result of the gradual deterioration of the spinal anatomy, although it can also be associated with a neck or back injury.
+The presence of spinal stenosis isn’t necessarily symptomatic — in fact, many people have spinal stenosis without knowing it.
+However, should the stenosis result in nerve compression, painful symptoms can appear and cause chronic issues that can take you away from the activities and people you love.

-- Intervertebral discs can herniate or bulge into the spinal canal
+- The discs between the vertebrae can herniate or bulge into the spinal canal

 - Bone spurs, or osteophytes, can form

 - Inflamed soft tissue may encroach the nerves

 - The ligaments of the spine can calcify

 - Other problems may develop such as infection, tumor or disease